Addressing our histories of colonialism and historic slavery

 The display of Indian and other Asian objects in the ‘Eastern Museum’ at Kedleston Hall is a testament to British Imperialism in India at the turn of the 19th and 20th centuries.
 The objects were acquired by George Curzon (1859–1925), Viceroy of India, 1899–1905.
 By all accounts Curzon had a passion for Indian art and artefacts, but in recent years we have recognised that our method of display of objects was culturally insensitive.
 A new project is underway to work with experts in Asian art and history as well as Asian communities to research, interpret and redisplay the collection as much more than the beautiful spoils of Empire.

 The National Trust will not work alone to uncover, research and tell the histories of slavery and colonialism.
-We will work with and listen to local and global communities of interest, including Black and Minority partner organisations and experts, to research and develop our understanding of the rich and complex relationships between our places and objects and world culture and history.
+We will work with and listen to local and global communities of interest, including black and minority partner organisations and experts, to research and develop our understanding of the rich and complex relationships between our places and objects and world culture and history.
+We’ll also be working with other National Trust organisations around the world to connect these histories up globally.

 In doing so, we hope to open up debates that further our collective understanding, and make our places and collections relevant and responsive to increasingly diverse audiences.
 We will test and evaluate our approaches.
 We accept that much of this is new for us and we won’t always get it right, but we will learn from our mistakes.